Free Wildcard Certificates with Certbot

 0 1 * * 3 /usr/bin/certbot renew --deploy-hook /opt/sslupdate/sslupdate.sh

-Check the script is executable by manually running it to make sure it works:
+Check the script is executable and you can manually run it to make sure it works:

 sudo chmod +x /opt/sslupdate/sslupdate.sh

-Be sure to have adjusted the paths to suit the environment.
+Be sure to have adjusted the paths to suit your environment.
+You now have a repository of up to date wildcard certificates for any number of domains you run.

 4 .
 Supporting this blog.